Multivariate and regression models for directional data based on projected P\'olya trees: Numerical studies

 In either case we have a sample $(\Theta_{1,i},\Theta_{2,i})$ for $i=1,\ldots,n$, where the sample sizes are 94 and 64, respectively for each datasets.
-To analyse the data we use the direction (spherical) projected P\'olya tree model of Section \ref{sec:model} centred in a projected normal with the following prior specifications: The depth of the tree is $M=3$, the function $\varphi$ is defined by taking $\delta=1.1$.
+To analyse the data we use the directional (spherical) projected P\'olya tree model ($\PPT$) of Section \ref{sec:model} centred in a projected normal with the following prior specifications: The depth of the tree is $M=3$, the function $\varphi$ is defined by taking $\delta=1.1$.
 For the precision parameter we take a prior $\alpha\sim\ga(1,2)$ and for the location parameter of the centring measure we take $\mu_l\sim\no(0,\tau_{\mu})$ for $l=1,2,3$, with varying $\tau_{\mu}\in\{1,100\}$ to compare.
-Posterior inference was based on an MCMC with 5,500 iterations with a burn-in of 500 and keeping one of every 5$^{th}$ iteration after burn-in.
-Using an Intel Xenon at 2.20 GHz, 2 cores and 12 GB of RAM, it took a little more than 9 hours each run.
+Posterior inference was based on our adaptive MCMC with 10,000 iterations with a burn-in of 2,000 and keeping one of every 10$^{th}$ iteration after burn-in.
+Using an Intel Xenon at 2.20 GHz, 2 cores and 12 GB of RAM, it took around 45 minutes for each dataset.

-Table 1 shows the LPML measures obtained with the two prior specifications for the two datasets.
+Table 1 shows the LPML and DIC measures obtained with the two prior specifications for the two datasets.
 For dataset B15 there is little difference between the fittings for the two different values of $\tau_{\mu}$, whereas for B19 there is a huge gain when taking $\tau_{\mu}=100$ as compared to $\tau_{\mu}=1$.
-So we take $\tau_{\mu}=1$, for B15, and $\tau_{\mu}=100$, for B19, to report further posterior inferences also included in Table \ref{tab:real}.
+So we take $\tau_{\mu}=1$, for B15, and $\tau_{\mu}=100$, for B19.
+We further report posterior inferences for some model parameters for the best fitting model.
 Posterior 95\% credible intervals (CI) for the precision parameter $\alpha$ are around $1$ for B15 and around $0.5$ for B19.
 Recall that the parameter vector $\bmu$ also plays the role of precision in the sense that if the magnitude $||\bmu||$ is large, then the projected P\'olya tree prior is highly concentrated around its mean.
 On the other hand, the prior on $\bmu$ induces a smoothness effect in the posterior density estimates.
 For the two datasets, posterior estimates of $\mu_2$ and $\mu_3$ are around zero (highest dispersion), but for $\mu_1$ posterior estimates are negative for B15 and positive for B19.
+To validate our results, we also fitted the $\PPT$ model with a depth of $M=4$, goodness of fit measures and inferences are almost identical.
+For comparison purposes, Table \ref{tab:real} also reports the gof values when fitting the parametric projected normal model.
+For both datasets our nonparametric model is superior.